MONICA M ANDERSON

-Monica Anderson is a fierce and respected Alaskan advocate, educator, mentor and humanitarian.
-In her present role as Chief Mission Integration Officer for Alaska Health and Services Alaska, she is its conscience and moral compass.
-Anderson is a thoughtful, intuitive listener who speaks truth to power.
+Monica Anderson has served as the Chief Mission Integration Officer for Providence Health and Services Alaska since 2002.
+She is its conscience and moral compass, a thoughtful, intuitive listener who speaks truth to power.